River On The Way To Mount Kailash

 AccommodationHotel

 Free and leisurely morning walk around the holy Lake of Manasarovar between Mt.
-Kailash at 6,714 m and Mt.
+Kailash at 6,714 meters and Mt.
 Gurla Mandhata ranges at 7,694 m.

-However, you’ll drive for a short hour to reach Darchen overnight.
+However, you'll drive for a short hour to reach Darchen, where you'll spend the night.

 Darchen Tibet